ctphoenix/Python-Course-Material/chapter9.md

 test_object("df",
             undefined_msg = "Did you define `df`?",
             incorrect_msg = "It appears you did not transform the variables correctly.") success_msg("Great work!
-This concludes the case study.
+This concludes the first half of this case study.
 You can return to the course through this link: https://courses.edx.org/courses/course-v1:HarvardX+PH526x+1T2018")
 ```